-- a. employees have a duty to render assistance in an emergency: - b. employees shall not be called on to administer medication on a regular or predictable basis; - c. the Board shall establish policies that require schools to establish systems for administering medication after consulting with parents, family physicians, the Public Health Nurse and the Medical Health Officer; - d. the administration of medication shall be the responsibility of appropriate health personnel except for those mature students capable of, and trained in, self-administration.
+- employees have a duty to render assistance in an emergency: a. - employees shall not be called on to administer medication on a regular or predictable b. basis; - C. the Board shall establish policies that require schools to establish systems for administering medication after consulting with parents, family physicians, the Public Health Nurse and the Medical Health Officer: - d. the administration of medication shall be the responsibility of appropriate health personnel except for those mature students capable of, and trained in, selfadministration.